cifanip/quantitative-finance/cases/07_american_options/index.md

 Here we used: $D(t)$ is $\mathcal{F}_W(t)$ measurable; $D(T)/D(t)$ is positive ($R(t)>0$); the discounted price $\\{ S(t)D(t) \\}$ is a $\widetilde{\mathbb{P}}$-martingale.

+If it is then never optimal to excercise the American option, then its value must be equal to that of a Europen option (see again point 1.).

 [^1]: Calogero, S., 2019.
 Stochastic Calculus Financial Derivatives and PDE’s.
 Lecture notes for the course MMA711 at Chalmers University of Technology.